margaret254/airbnb-clone-project/README.md

 Requirements
 To successfully complete the project tasks, learners must:

-# Have a GitHub account to create and manage repositories.
-Be familiar with Markdown syntax for README.md file creation.
-Possess prior experience with backend frameworks like Django and database systems such as MySQL.
-Understand software development lifecycle practices, including security, CI/CD, and database design.
-Be comfortable with modern tools such as Docker, GitHub Actions, or similar CI/CD platforms.
-# Key Highlights
-# Hands-on GitHub Repository Management:
-Learn to initialize and structure a project repository, adhering to industry best practices.

-# Team Role Documentation:
-Understand and articulate the responsibilities of various team members, fostering collaboration in real-world scenarios.

-# Technology Stack Breakdown:
-Explore the technologies used in a scalable project and their specific contributions to achieving project goals.

-# Database Design Proficiency:
-Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.

-# Feature-Driven Development:
-Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.

-# API Security Fundamentals:
-Implement and document key security measures to safeguard application data and ensure secure transactions.

-# CI/CD Pipeline Integration:
-Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 # Team Roles
-# Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
-# Database Administrator: Manages database design, indexing, and optimizations.
+Database Administrator: Manages database design, indexing, and optimizations.
-# DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
-# QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

+# Technology Stack
+Django: A high-level Python web framework used for building the RESTful API.
+Django REST Framework: Provides tools for creating and managing RESTful APIs.
+PostgreSQL: A powerful relational database used for data storage.
+GraphQL: Allows for flexible and efficient querying of data.
+Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployment environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.